Shreya Guhathakurta: Career

-She has completed recording 12 songs for Bengal Foundation, Dhaka.
-Her album titled Baje Koruno Shure is slated for release in 2012.
+She recorded 12 songs for the Bengal Foundation, Dhaka, and her album titled Baje Koruno Shure was released in 2012.

 Shreya has several CD's to her credit.
-Some of these are titled ‘Bimlo Anande’, ‘Shurer Doriyay’, released last year from Bangladesh.
-Saregama has so far released 3 of her CD's ‘Mon Bhulay Re’, ’Antabiheen Poth’, and ‘Anandadhara’, her new upcoming CD will be released in April this year titled ‘Khanchar Pakhi’.
-She has been listed in numerous Song Sites.
+Some of these are titled Bimlo Anande and Shurer Doriyay, which were released in Bangladesh.
+Saregama has released her albums "Mon Bhulay Re", "Antabiheen Poth", "Anandadhara", and "Khanchar Pakhi".

-Shreya has recording over 800 songs for ‘Tara music’ and also recorded several songs for Gitabitan Archive released last year by "Saregama".
+Guhathakurta has recorded over 800 songs for Tara Muzik and also recorded several songs for the Gitabitan Archive released by Saregama.

-Shreya has won critical acclaim for her performance in Tagore's dance dramas like Shyama, Chandalika.
-Chitrangada – with which she recently toured several cities in India like Delhi, Baroda, Hyderabad, Bangalore, Ranchi & Jamshedpur.
+Shreya has performed in Tagore's dance dramas like Shyama, Chandalika, and Chitrangada, touring cities in India including Delhi, Baroda, Hyderabad, Bangalore, Ranchi, and Jamshedpur.

 Shreya Guhathakurta does online Rabindrasangeet workshops over Skype for Bengali students settled in London and Paris.

 Awards

-Shreya was recently awarded with the ’Shyamal Sen Smrriti Puroshkar’ for her outstanding contribution to the field of music and culture.
+Shreya was awarded the ’Shyamal Sen Smrriti Puroshkar’ for her contribution to music and culture.

 Shreya was awarded by Radio Big FM in Kolkata as the best singer in Rabindrasangeet category for the year 2011.

 Musical style

-She is notably one of the most popular Rabindrasangeet singers belonging to this generation.
-In particular, her musical style has often been compared with that of Kanika Bandyopadhyay.
-Shreya's rendition is melodious yet melancholy, plaintive yet soul-stirring as it was with Kanika Bandyopadhyay.
-One of the biggest reasons for her popularity is her ability to bridge the gap between classical old style ‘gharana’ and new age presentation.
+Her musical style and vocal renditions have been compared by critics to those of Kanika Bandyopadhyay, noting her combination of traditional gharana elements with modern presentation.